 Skilled health professionals perform and assist with laboratory and other procedures, including X-rays, mammograms, ultrasound, CT scans, MRIs, cardiac catheterization, radiation therapy and other procedures that help diagnose and treat your illness or injury.

 Social workers are assigned to each unit and are trained to help patients and family members deal with financial, social and emotional problems related to illness or hospitalization.
 They work with patients and families to deal with long-term illnesses and rehabilitation and are involved in discharge planning.
 To speak to a social worker, ask a member of your care team to page them.

 Your medications are dispensed by hospital pharmacists throughout your stay.
 They can answer any questions you have regarding your medications.

 Lake Regional believes total patient care requires attention to the spiritual, as well as the physical and emotional needs of each patient.
 Our chaplain is available to patients and their families.
 A chapel also is located on the main floor of the hospital near the lobby elevators.

 Patient Financial Services

 Patient Financial Services staff can answer questions about your hospital bill and help you interpret hospital financial policies and billing procedures.
-For assistance, call 573-348-8370 from 8:30 a.m. to 4:30 p.m.
+For assistance, call 573-348-8798 from 7:30 a.m. to 5:00 p.m.
+Monday through Friday, or visit our office from 8 a.m. to 5:30 p.m.
 Monday through Friday.